whage/simforest/README.md

 # Simforest: an ecological simulation

 ## TODO
+- pure random movement is stupid.
+Do something much more realistic
 - use some builtin vector type instead of custom `Position`
 - learn how to do "inheritance" in go
     - how to share code between related objects (as in parent class's method in classical OOP)